Jennifer Geerlings-Simons

 Geerlings-Simons began her career as a physician, working as a dermatologist, and later in the National HIV/AIDS program.
 In 1996, she joined politics and was elected to the National Assembly in the general elections.
 Shortly after the 2010 general elections, Geerlings-Simons was elected the chairperson of the National Assembly from 2010 to 2020, becoming the second female to hold this role.

-In July 2024, Geerlings-Simons became the president of the National Democratic Party after Dési Bouterse resigned.
+In July 2024, Geerlings-Simons became the president of the National Democratic Party after the death of Dési Bouterse.
 The following year in May 2025, she led the party to a first-place plurality in the general election held on 25 May.
 Geerlings-Simons was subsequently elected President on 6 July 2025, becoming the first female president in the nation's history.

 Early life and career

 Simons grew up in Paramaribo, as the oldest of four children.
 She studied medicine at the University of Suriname, graduating in 1979.
 After traveling to the Netherlands to specialize, she returned to practice in Suriname.
 Her first posting was as a country doctor for Onverwacht in Para District, a connection she later referenced in her political campaigns.

 In 1983, Simons briefly worked at the Academic Hospital Paramaribo, before transferring to the Dermatology Division.
 She remained in this post until 2002.
 During this period, she also set up the National HIV/AIDS program in Suriname.